 Clients frequently share with us how the knowledge gained from this book helped provide them tremendous clarity, shattering industry-pitched ideologies, while offering insight and direction in making such important financial decisions.

 Private wealth management firms like ours work exclusively with wealthy clients who have a high, very-high, or ultra-high net worth.
-Therefore, we have the knowledge, the experience, and the expertise of using tax strategies for high income earners.
-Clients with 5 million to 500 million dollars in investable assets are eligible to work with our team at Pillar Wealth Management.
+Therefore, we have the knowledge, experience, and expertise in using tax strategies for high income earners.
+Clients with $5 million to $500 million in investable assets are eligible to work with our team at Pillar Wealth Management.
 We can help you create a comprehensive plan which covers a multitude of financial aspects that affluent families are most concerned with, from retirement planning and estate planning to tax mitigation and wealth enhancement.
 If you would like us to help you draft a personalized financial plan, feel free to book a meeting with our wealth managers today.